Martin-Marelius/YTShorter/README.md

     ```
 2. Open the Chrome extension by loading the  directory as an unpacked extension in Chrome.
 3. Use the extension UI to configure your video processing settings and start processing.

-## Contributing 🤝

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License 📄

-This project is licensed under the MIT License.
-See the LICENSE file for details.